NeoGeographyToolkit/StereoPipeline/docs/examples.rst

       --parallel-options '--sshdelay 0.1'    \
       <other ASP options>

-Note that the list of nodes is in a uniquely named temporary file in the work directory.
-That file should be deleted manually later.
+   # Delete the temporary list of nodes
+   /bin/rm -fv $nodesList

 As before, the options and values above should be adjusted for your needs.

 If your SLURM setup requires a custom ssh port, set in the list of nodes